 Source: ASIC's Moneysmart

-You can find more information about how repayments affect your credit file and credit score in our guide.
+You can find more information about repayments and other information that affects your credit file and credit score in our guide.

 Lenders know your credit score, so why shouldn't you?

 Get your credit score and comprehensive report now!